stefc2017/degree-planner/README.md

 - Acceptance Tests have been added
 - Integration tests have been added
 - Several Big User Stories have been scrapped, see the User Stories Document

+Incomplete Issues/Tasks:
+- We tried separating out the DataAccess interface into different interfaces (see Branch issue-142 for partial work) but ran into some errors and couldn't get it complete in time - this may be completed after